ksvan/node-red-contrib-tibber/README.md

 ## Query node
-This nodes lets you perform your own queries.
+This nodes lets you perform your own GraphQL queries.
 Look up Tibber API documentation and especially their API explorer to get going.
 In the future, this node is meant to also have features to make it easier to work with the data and incorporate it in the flows, hence separated from the data node.

 The node expects json wrapped graphQL queries.
 This is to open for more parameters in the object in the future, without having breaking changes in the node

     msg.payload = { 'query': '{ viewer { name }}'};
-    msg.payload = { 'query': '{viewer {homes {primaryHeatingSource } } }' };
+    msg.payload = { 'query': '{ viewer { homes { primaryHeatingSource } } }' };

+## Return objects & values
+This will follow the Tibber datamodel for GraphQL and be highly dependent on your actually query.
+It's not as fixed as when working with REST APIs.
+In general, all returns top node is "data", and the next level will be dependent on what you are doing.
+A straigth forward query, as the built in ones, will then have a Viewer object.
+This contains your result.
+A mutation will probably have the specific results asked directly under the data object.
+In general, tibberLib returns whatever is below the Data object.

+An example of payload after a successful mutation for sending push notification to Tibber app.

+    { payload:   { sendPushNotification: { successful: true, pushedToNumberOfDevices: 1 } }

 ## Error return values
 Errors are returned as json objects with the following format